Remy Ortiz is an actor, known for Instant Family (2018), The Chicago Code (2011) and The Affair (2014).

 Los Angeles native Dave Robaire is widely recognized as a first-choice bassist for many touring artists and is also a regular member of Jane Monheit’s West Coast quartet.
 A graduate of the Thelonious Monk Institute of Jazz Performance at UCLA, Robaire is an avid jazz educator and part of the jazz faculty at both California State University, Northridge and Pasadena City College.
 Most recently, he has taken on the role of Manager of Music at Sam First, one of the city’s hottest new venues for creative music.

 Drummer, educator and composer Dan Schnelle one of the most in-demand drummers in the Los Angeles area.
 Known for an intuitive ability to provide precisely what is necessary for each performance, Schnelle understands how to make other musicians comfortable, while bringing enough of the unexpected to his playing to keep it consistently exciting.
 Committed to musical excellence, Schnelle has collaborated with some of the best musicians in Los Angeles and beyond including Josh Nelson, Daniel Rosenboom, Anthony Wilson, Laurence Hobgood, Walter Smith III, Joshua White, Sara Gazarek, Larry Goldings, Philip Dizack, Dayna Stephens, Larry Koonse, Ben Wendel and Nick Mancini.

-This program will take place at the Valley Village Park, at 11400 W Magnolia Blvd, North Hollywood, CA 91601.
+This program will take place at the North Hollywood Amelia Earhart Regional Library, at 5211 Tujunga Ave, North Hollywood, CA 91601.

 There is a free parking lot adjacent to the Library as well as free street parking.